BobGerman/blog/content/post/spfx-1n-build-incident-map-for-teams/index.md

   - SharePoint
   - SharePoint Framework (SPFx)
 type: regular

 videos:
 - https://www.youtube.com/watch?v=JaQSJsxOS0E
 draft: false
 ---

+# Build a Shared Map for Teams with SPFx

 A map is a powerful tool that allows people to navigate and explore the world around them.
 Whether it's planning a hike through the mountains, coordinating a search and rescue operation, or designing a new neighborhood, maps play a crucial role in many shared activities.